brycewray/hugo-site/content/posts/2021/04/speaking-up-for-sass/index.md

 ### "Naming is hard" --- or is it?

-There are numerous pieces on the web saying that one of the biggest hassles in dealing with code is naming things (*e.g.*, variables, functions, and CSS classes), and that this is a pain which Tailwind can remedy by keeping you from *having* to name more than a handful of CSS classes.
+There are numerous pieces on the web saying that one of the biggest hassles in dealing with code is naming things (*e.g.*, variables, functions, and classes), and that this is a pain which Tailwind can remedy by keeping you from *having* to name more than a handful of classes.

 To that I say: well, maybe sometimes, and for some people, but not universally.